 - FL = "front loop", also abbreviated FLO or "front loop only", in contrast to BL/ BLO as described above

 - FO = finished object.
 This term is not necessarily used in crochet patterns but it is a common abbreviation used among crafters when talking about their work online.
-This is the type of term you might see in a crochet glossary.

 - FP = front post, as compared to "back post" described above.